shock01/sd/README.md

 ## Basic support for AngularJS SVG Bindings.
 - Supports all camelCases attributes like viewBox

-## SVG Viewbox scaling with gestures (using hammerJS)
-Just try the demo

 ## Support for xinclude

 ng:include does not work on svg elements because the browser does not parse the svg content as svg elements.